 A lot of our clients are really excited when they’re able to greenlight a website redesign.
 It’s a big investment in the future of their business, which is certainly worth celebrating.
 In this excitement, it’s easy to get wrapped up in surface-level upgrades, like new photos and headlines.
-Redesigns are also a really good opportunity to look at structural elements, including website architecture.
+Redesigns are also a really good opportunity to audit structural elements, including website architecture.

 Starting fresh is the perfect time to make sure your website is organized in the best possible way for users and search engines.
 Businesses with established websites that receive a lot of traffic have a distinct advantage when it comes to optimizing website structure: data.
 Years’ worth of onsite user behavior collected by your website lets us know what users are looking for — and if they’re finding it.